Call 403 350 0607 for further information

 No. Trails are for walking only.

 This area is owned by the County and is open space in addition to the 50 acres of open space owned by the Condominium.
-The County MAY lease it to the Condominium Association for member use or the County will maintain for public use.

 Yes.
 Current zoning (R-1) provides for buildings up to 2050 sq. ft.
 Larger buildings can be constructed as a discretionary approval by Red Deer County.
-We are applying for a blanket relaxation of all lots allowing for accessory buildings to be allowed up to 3000 square feet.